Skip to main content

 Access Point Training

-We invite currently funded and new non-profit providers, Tribes and government agencies including Housing Authorities to review this RFA and apply to renew existing projects or submit an application for a new project(s).
-THIS RFA IS SUBJECT TO THE CONE OF SILENCE, COUNTY ORDINANCE 98-106.
-In order to maintain a fair and impartial competitive process, the County can only answer questions at the Pre-Application Workshop and questions emailed to the RFA contact person.
-Respondents must avoid private communications with prospective applicants during the application preparation and evaluation process.
+Attendance at the Pre-Application Workshop is strongly recommended.
+We invite tribes, non-profit providers, and government agencies to review the Requests for Applications (RFA) and apply to renew existing projects or submit an application for a new project(s).
+THE RFA IS SUBJECT TO THE CONE OF SILENCE, COUNTY ORDINANCE 98-106.
+The County can only answer questions at the Pre-Application Workshop to maintain a fair and impartial competitive process.
+It must avoid private communications with prospective applicants during application preparation and evaluation.
 Please contact the Homeless Trust if the Request for Application documents are required in an alternative format or language.
-Responses to this RFA are due no later than July 19, 2024 at 2 p.m. eastern standard time.
+The deadline for submission of responses to this application is 1:00 p.m.
+EST on Sunday, December 14, 2025.
+Please refer to the Homeless Trust website for instructions on compiling and submitting your response(s) to this solicitation.

 Miami-Dade County, through the Miami-Dade County Homeless Trust (the Continuum of Care lead), is requesting proposals to select a Fiscal Agent to administer our Continuum of Care Rental Assistance portfolio consisting of 22 grants, representing approximately 1,250 households (1,753 people), and approximately 300 landlords.
 The annual renewal demand of the Rental Assistance portfolio for FY24 was $18,462,559.
 Funding being sought as part of this solicitation is contingent on respondents being selected by the Selection Committee appointed by the Miami-Dade County Mayor.